 Chemistry and Physics: 2 semester places each, Computing Sciences 4 semester places.
 Selection was not necessary in the past few years

-The International Exchange Officers at the Faculty of Science are Liesbeth Achterberg and Kathelijne Schoonackers.
+The International Exchange Officer at the Faculty of Science is Liesbeth Achterberg.